pamymaf/Exocolonist-AP/apworld/exocolonist/docs/en_Exocolonist.md

   - Become Governor
   - Help Marz become Governor

 ## Items

 You can receive job unlocks and consumables to use in card battles or as gifts for characters.
 If perksanity is enabled, you will also receive progressive skill perks.

+### Progressive Years

+In order to age up you will need to receive a progressive year.
+For example, if you only have 3 progressive years the game will end (but not goal) when you age up to 14.